tusaaaaar/ex-Portfolio-React/README.md

 # Tushar's Portfolio

-Welcome to Tushar's Portfolio!
-This is my personal portfolio website designed to showcase my skills, projects, and background in web development.
-The site highlights my journey and the technologies I've mastered, offering a glimpse into my work and the projects I've been a part of.
+This portfolio website was built as an exercise to explore and learn React.
+It showcases my skills, projects, and background in web development, highlighting my journey and the technologies I've mastered.
+Through this site, you can get a glimpse of my work and the projects I've contributed to.
 ## Table of Contents

 1. [Project Overview](#project-overview)